 Celebrity Personal Assistant

 Working as a personal assistant to a celebrity or other high-profile individual will give you a peek into a world many people don’t get to experience — but chances are, you won’t be able to afford to live in that world yourself.
-The average personal assistant makes roughly $15 an hour, but some assistants earn as little as $10.02 per hour, according to PayScale.
+The average personal assistant makes roughly $26 an hour, but some assistants earn less than that, according to ZipRecruiter.

 For matchmakers, every day is like a real-life rom-com.
 These outgoing professionals bring hopeful singles together to find love.
 However, if you’re not good at finding paying clients, your pay can be very low, as many of these positions are commission-based.
-One Florida-based company currently hiring matchmakers on Glassdoor stated that the starting salary can realistically range from $10,000 to $50,000.
+Glassdoor stated that a matchmaking salary can go up to from $63,329 per year in the United States, with an average annual salary of $48,186 for most people working in the profession.

 Some lucky individuals have been able to turn writing about travel, fashion, politics or another topic they are passionate about on a personal blog into a full-time gig.
 Some bloggers might work for a company’s social media team, and others might be trying to make it as a full-time blogger while taking writing gigs here and there.
 If writing is what you love, getting to do it for a living is definitely a sweet gig.
 But if you’re working for yourself, you might not have a steady stream of paying work.
-If that’s the case, making $14.98 an hour — the average blogger pay, according to PayScale — would be rough.
+Because of that, most bloggers make between $38,440 to $51,906 annually according to Ryan Robinson.

 - Pay: $36,381 per year or $17.25 per hour